Paris18/catHub/README.md

 # catHub
-&nbsp;&nbsp;&nbsp;This is the application to maintain the product catelogue ,each product is categoried by the groups.
+&nbsp;&nbsp;&nbsp;This is the application to maintain the product catelogue ,each product is categorized by the groups.

 # Installation and Execution
 #### Basic Requirements